Edit this page | Blame

 Due to the enormous size of the GeneNetwork database, indexing it in a reasonable amount of time is a tricky process that calls for careful identification and optimization of the performance bottlenecks.
 This document is a description of how we achieve it.

-Phases 1 and 3 (that is, the retrieval of data from SQL and writing of the Xapian index to disk) are I/O bound processes.
-Phase 2 (the actual indexing of text) is CPU bound.
-So, we parallelize phase 2 while keeping phases 1 and 3 sequential.
+Phases 1, 2 and 4 are I/O bound processes.
+Phase 3 (the actual indexing of text) is CPU bound.
+So, we parallelize phase 2 while keeping phases 1, 2 and 3 sequential.

 There is a long delay in retrieving data from SQL and loading it into memory.
 In this time, the CPU is waiting on I/O and idling away.
-In order to avoid this, we retrieve SQL data chunk by chunk and spawn off phase 2 worker processes.
-Thus, we interleave phase 1 and 2 so that they don't block each other.
+In order to avoid this, we retrieve SQL data chunk by chunk and spawn off phase 3 worker processes.
+We get RDF data in one large call before any processing is done.
+Thus, we interleave phase 1 and 3 so that they don't block each other.
 Despite this, on tux02, the indexing script is only able to keep around 10 of the 128 CPUs busy.
 As phase 1 is dishing out jobs to phase 2 worker processes, before it can finish dishing out jobs to all 128 CPUs, the earliest worker processes finish and exit.
 The only way to avoid this and improve CPU utilization would be to further optimize the I/O of phase 1.

 Building a single large Xapian index is not scalable.
 See detailed report on Xapian scalability.